github/explore/CONTRIBUTING.md

 Please note that all suggestions must adhere to GitHub's [Community Guidelines](https://help.github.com/articles/github-community-guidelines/) and [Terms of Service](https://help.github.com/articles/github-terms-of-service/).
 Per our Terms of Service, [you are responsible](https://help.github.com/articles/github-terms-of-service/#d-user-generated-content) for the content you contribute, and you must have the rights to use it.

-To propose a new topic or collection, please **open an pull request** with your proposed additions.
+To propose a new topic or collection, please **open a pull request** with your proposed additions.
 The [API docs](./docs/API.md) and [style guide](./docs/styleguide.md) provide guidance on the information you need to include and how it should be formatted.

 This repository includes [a list of the most-used GitHub topics that don't yet have extra context](topics-todo.md).
 If your pull request adds one of these topics, please update topics-todo.md so that the topic is checked (marked complete).